hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 #### Backend server preparation:

-B﻿efore cloning the backend repository, you need to prepare the server that will host the backend functionnalities.
+B﻿efore cloning the backend repository, you need to prepare the server that will host the backend features.
 When ready, you will proceed with the cloning and then the installation process.

 ##### Pre requesites:

 1. I﻿n order to setup the backend server, you will need:

-   * A fresh OS install on physical / virtualized server running Ubuntu 20.04 or Centos 7.9 leveraging any deployment mechanism of your choice.(e.g iLO, vagrant, etc.)
+   * A fresh OS install on physical / virtualized server running Ubuntu 20.04 or Centos 7.9 leveraging any deployment mechanism of your choice.(e.g iLO, vagrant, etc.).
+You may even use this [vagrant file](https://github.com/Workshops-on-Demand/wod-backend/blob/main/install/Vagrantfile) to generate automatically a complete setup leveraging vagrant, libvirt and QEMU/KVM.
    * A linux account with sudo priviledges on your linux distro.

    **Note:** In order to support 100 concurrent users :